-IOTC members are invited to consider this opportunity and to inform the ABNJ (Common Oceans) Tuna Project of their interest in participating and contributing data.
-Available travel funding will be prioritized to support participants from the Pacific but may be available for data holders from other oceans.
+WCPFC CCMs are invited to consider this opportunity and to inform WCPFC or SPC of their interest in participating.
+IATTC will be asked to liaise with their members to inform them of this opportunity and to confirm potential participants.
+Available travel funding will be used to support participants from both Western and Central Pacific, and Eastern Pacific, countries and territories.
 SPC expects to confirm further details of the first workshop in the last quarter of 2015.